chinamike65/hugo-tuolesi/content/book3/book3en.md

 The top bun and pores have the function of mind, which can clearly see deep and wide all dharmas.

-Therefore, the body of the Buddha pervades all knowledge, and the words of the Buddha and the mind of the Buddha pervade at the same time.
+Therefore, the body of the Buddha pervades all knowledge, and the words of the Buddha and the mind of the Buddha pervade all at the same time.

 In the "Inconceivable Sutra on the Secrets of the Tathagata", it says: